semmypurewal/BeginningJavaScript/02-functions/readme.md

 to the function, while the `return` statement represents the _output_ of the function.

+Likewise, we can define the function that creates a paragraph tag string.
+The input to the function is the content string, and the output is the content delimited by the paragraph tags.

+    var toParagraphString(content) {
+        var taggedString = "<p>" + content + "</p>";
+        return taggedString;
+    };

 ### Calling a Function

 We _call_ a function by using the variable name associated with it, followed by the actual inputs in parentheses, separated by commas.

     totalWithTax(0.09, 5.99);
     //=> 6.52910000000000001

 The inputs can be values, or they can be variables that store values.
 For example, if we have the variables `itemOnePrice` and `taxRate` that we stored above, we can call `totalWithTax` like this.

     totalWithTax(taxRate, itemOnePrice);
     //=> 5.4391

 We can also store the value in a variable, which we can then use later.

     var total = totalWithTax(0.09, 99.99);
     console.log(total);
     //=> 108.9891

+Likewise, we can call the `toParagraphString` function in a similar fashion.

+    var paragraph = toParagraphString("hello world!");
+    console.log(paragraph);
+    //=> <p>hello world!</p>

 ### Variable Scope

-Notice that we declare and define a variable called _tax_ inside the function.
+Notice that we declare and define a variable called `taggedString` inside the `function.
 That variable is hidden from the outside world, and only available to the function.

-For example, even though we declare and define the `tax` variable inside the function, we can't access it later in our program, unless we create a new variable called `tax`.
+For example, even though we declare and define the `taggedString` variable inside the function, we can't access it later in our program outside of the function, unless we create a new variable called `taggedString`.

 ### Example with Numbers